nguyenphuminh/JeChain/README.md

 JeChain was created for educational purposes, also as an attempt trying to create a full-blown blockchain network.

 ## Setup and use
-First, be sure to have Nodejs installed on your machine first.
+First, be sure to have Nodejs installed on your machine.

 Next, install all the needed packages:
 ```